Having a colostomy or ileostomy

 The stoma nurse

 The stoma nurse will see you on the day of the operation.
 They use a pen to mark where a stoma might be created.
-For the first few days after your operation the stoma nurse will help you look after and clean the stoma, and change the bags.
+For the first few days after your operation they will help you look after and clean the stoma, and change the bags.
 They will also help you to find which type of stoma bag is the best for you.

 Looking after your stoma